hakuna-matata69/learning-git/README.md

 # learning-git

+Hello! 👋

+My name is Salma.

+This is my first GitHub repository.

-My first Git and GitHub repository.
+I am learning Git and GitHub as a first-year Applied Computing student.